In the pursuit of doing the best SEO work we can, one thing that may be overlooked or undervalued is optimizing for voice search.

 When you use voice search I’m guessing it starts with the word “Who,” “What,” “Where,” “When,” “Why,” or “How.”
 You have a need, and you want it answered quickly.

 To provide this information have a FAQ page that answers all of these questions (don’t forget, conversationally) for your audience.
 Google loves FAQ pages and often uses them in the SERP.
+Here are some tips for writing a good FAQ page:

 - Use data to pick the right questions

-- Form clear criteria around responding
+- Form clear criteria for responding

 - Offer multiple solutions